The COURT and COVID19:

 Where is the Courthouse located?

 We are at 228 Broadway, in between the Myrna Loy Center and the Law Enforcement Center, in the same building as Lewis and Clark County Justice Court and Helena Municipal Court.

 Jurors can park in the Courthouse parking lot North of the building (between the Courthouse and 5th Avenue), in the small parking lot to the North East of the Courthouse (between N Ewing and B&B Market on N Rodney), or in the City of Helena Parking lots along Cruz Avenue (you must have your Juror Parking Permit visibly placed on the dash in order to park free of charge).

 Jurors should be aware that if they park in the 1-Hour parking between the Myrna Loy Center and the Courthouse, they run the risk of getting ticketed by the Helena Parking Commission.

 I'm going out of town...

-Jurors can request to be made unavailable for certain times: snowbirds, college students, a scheduled vacation, upcoming doctor appointment, incoming guests, or out of town work; you can call 406-447-8216 and request to be made unavailable for those dates.
+Jurors can request to be made unavailable for certain times: snowbirds, college students, a scheduled vacation, upcoming doctor appointment, incoming guests, or out of town work.
 The Courts draw juries two weeks in advance of the trial so we ask that as soon as you know a date you will not be able to serve on a jury you call the Clerk's office at (406) 447-8225 or email and let us know.